sangwooksuh/comp-geo-final-project/README.md

 The right side is a control panel with buttons.

 - **Random:** Generate 20 random points on the canvas.
 - **Graham Scan:** Run the Graham Scan demo on the current points in the canvas.
-Once finished the canvas
+Once finished, the convex hull is highlighted in red.
 - **Chan's Alg:** Run the Chan's Algorithm demo on the currnet points in the canvas.
+Once finished, the convex hull is highlighted in red.
 - **Reset:** Reset the canvas to an empty state.
 - **Close:** Close the applet.

 ## Algorithm Demos:

 During a demo, pseudocode of the current algorithm is displayed underneath the buttons.
+During a demo, you cannot add new points.
+You need at least 3 (non-colinear) points to start a demo.
 The current step of the algorithm is highlighted in yellow.
 There are three new navigation buttons:

 - **Previous:** Go to the previous step of the algorithm.
 - **Next:** Go to the next step of the algorithm.
 - **Finish:** End the demo, highlight the convex hull returned by the algorithm in red.

+When a demo finishes, the output is highlighted in red.
+You can continue to add more points, run another demo, or reset the canvas.

 1. **Graham Scan**
    - Implemented a 'radial sort' version from [Wikipedia](https://en.wikipedia.org/wiki/Graham_scan).